MicrosoftDocs/win32/desktop-src/Bits/best-practices-when-using-bits.md

 By default, BITS uses the user's Internet Explorer proxy settings.
 To override the user's Internet Explorer proxy settings, call the [**IBackgroundCopyJob::SetProxySettings**](/windows/desktop/api/Bits/nf-bits-ibackgroundcopyjob-setproxysettings) method.

-The Internet Explorer proxy settings do not apply to system accounts.
-If your application is a service running as LocalSystem, LocalService, or NetworkService, you must call [**IBackgroundCopyJob::SetProxySettings**](/windows/desktop/api/Bits/nf-bits-ibackgroundcopyjob-setproxysettings) to specify the proxy settings.
+The Internet Explorer proxy settings do not apply to system accounts, so the default proxy behavior (**BG\_JOB\_PROXY\_USAGE\_PRECONFIG**) will only work correctly in Web Proxy Auto-Discovery Protocol (WPAD) deployments, unless additional configuration steps are taken.
+If your application is a service running as LocalSystem, LocalService, or NetworkService, consider configuring a helper token on your BITS jobs, or explicitly setting the correct proxy settings by calling [**IBackgroundCopyJob::SetProxySettings**](/windows/desktop/api/Bits/nf-bits-ibackgroundcopyjob-setproxysettings) with **BG\_JOB\_PROXY\_USAGE\_OVERRIDE**.
 As an alternative, you can use the **/Util /SetIEProxy** switches of BitsAdmin.exe to set Internet Explorer proxy settings for the LocalSystem, LocalService, or NetworkService system account.
 For details, see [BitsAdmin Tool](bitsadmin-tool.md).

 BITS does not recognize the proxy settings that are set using the Proxycfg.exe file.